yslianTim/rhbm_gem/docs/developer/architecture/command-architecture.md

 - `CommandRegistry`
 - concrete `CommandBase` subclasses

-The Python surface is separate and currently exposes only a subset of commands through `bindings/CoreBindings.cpp`:
+The Python surface is separate and currently exposes only a subset of commands through `bindings/CoreBindings.cpp`.

+Public command classes currently exposed to Python:

 - `PotentialAnalysisCommand`
 - `PotentialDisplayCommand`
 - `ResultDumpCommand`
 - `MapSimulationCommand`

+Shared diagnostics types currently exposed to Python:

+- `LogLevel`
+- `ValidationPhase`
+- `ValidationIssue`

+Each Python-public command also exposes:

+- `PrepareForExecution()`
+- `HasValidationErrors()`
+- `GetValidationIssues()`

 Implication for future work: